datanoesiscp/cx-copilot-instructions/README.md

-# Spec-Driven Development (SDD) Template
+# Avanavo SDD Framework

-A comprehensive template repository that implements Spec-Driven Development workflows with automated GitHub repository setup, property management, and AI agent integration.
+A comprehensive **role-based agentic framework** for **Spec-Driven Development (SDD)** that provides GitHub Copilot with structured instructions for disciplined, specification-first development across multiple technology stacks.

 ## What is Spec-Driven Development (SDD)?